nklerk/nl.nielsdeklerk.neeo/README.md

 ## Version 0.9.4
 - Fixed an issue with a corupted neeobrains save.
 ## Version 0.9.3
-- Fixed an issue when NEEO requests a unknown capabilitie.
+- Fixed an issue when NEEO requests a unknown capability.
 ## Version 0.9.2
 - Rewritten event notifications.
 ## Version 0.9.1